ropensci-archive/cranchecksdocs/content/main.md

 The query parameters limit (default = 10) and offset (default = 0) can be sent.

 limit (integer, optional)
 : number of records to return.
-Default: 10
+Default: 10.
+Max: see endpoint docs.

 offset (integer, optional)
 : Record number to start at.
-Default: 0
+Default: 0.
+Max: see endpoint docs.

 Above parameters can be used only on `/pkgs`, `/maintainers`, and `/pkgs/{package_name}/history`.